frameworklori/LORI-MDERF-Mobile-Energy_Reception/README.md

 Sovereignty-Verified Conceptual Framework

 ---
+"This work does not claim invention of SBSP or wireless power transfer, but proposes a system-level integration for mobile energy reception under real-world constraints."
 ## Overview

 The Mobile Directed Energy Reception Framework (MDERF) defines a system-level architecture for enabling mobile energy reception in moving vehicles under real-world constraints.